1,000+ Opportunities

 Save a search for “Department of Housing And Urban Development” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: The Island Governments of American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands.
+Search similar grants →According to the current listing, eligibility includes: The Island Governments of American Samoa, Guam, the Northern Mariana Islands, and the Virgin Islands.
 Eligible applicant types include: Municipality or Township government (inclusive of cities, towns, boroughs (except in Alaska), and villages), U.S. Territory (or Possession) Government (including freely-associated states), Department or Agency of a U.S. Territorial Government, Nonprofit Organization, Other Local Government Consortium, Regional Organization (Intrastate), or Other Local Government Combination, County Government (inclusive of boroughs in Alaska, parishes and other governmental entities with geographic regional control and authority).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program